elfry2/kami/README.md

 # newcode
 The perfect code editor--not.
 It's a script to install my Neovim configuration on Linux.

-My vim configuration can be found on https://github.com/elfry2/code.
+My vim configuration can be found [here](https://github.com/elfry2/code).

 ![A screenshot of the latest version](screenshots/Screenshot%20from%202023-12-21%2001-57-17.png "A screenshot of the latest version")